‘Sometimes you have to burn yourself to the ground before you can rise like a phoenix from the ashes’ – Jens Lekman.

 If you’re in a rush, you can grab your pastries and cakes to go (convenient for those quick lunch breaks, and definitely worth venturing out of the office for), but if you have some time to spare, head upstairs to take a seat in the beautiful café.
 The room is light and airy with a high ceiling and with the wonderfully-restored Victorian feel it has that certain je-ne-sais-quoi you might find in a little Parisian café, and the same hidden gem quality.

-Sitting down at the marble top café style tables, you can enjoy a range of simple, delicious snacks, as well as brunch and lunch options based around the freshly baked bread and pastries.
+Sitting down at the marble top café style tables, or large, wooden, communal tables, you can enjoy a range of simple, delicious snacks, as well as brunch and lunch options based around the freshly baked bread and pastries.
 Enjoy a morning pastry or slice of cake to accompany one of their speciality brewed coffees.
 Or, stay for lunch and enjoy anything from a warming seasonal soup with their delicious bread, sourdough grilled cheese or a savoury croissant.
 With free wi-fi it’s a great place to station yourself for a few hours and finish that report you’ve been working on.
 Or just tag your friends in memes, let them know you’re thinking about them.

 Medicine, however, is SO much more than just a stunning, hidden bakery.
 From the outside, you would never guess what this space holds.
 Up the stairs you find the café space, but this is also a space dedicated to curating engaging, inclusive, cultural events.
 On the walls you will find a regularly changing series of work – an exhibition space for artists, photographers and more to display their latest works.
 The space is also used for all manner of events from poetry nights to DJs, soup kitchens to art exhibitions, Medicine are determined to give back to the communities that have shaped our city and use the space in a positive, engaged way.